- 82% of manufacturers using IoT increased operational efficiency and improved product quality with 49 percent fewer product defects.

 - 89% of manufacturing leaders recognize that customer care and quality of service are driving competitive advantage today and for the foreseeable future.⁵

-- Research firm IDC estimates that by 2020, 40% of all data will be machine-generated, with 20 to 50 billion devices fuelling that growth.
+- Research firm IDC estimates that by 2020, 40% of all data will be machine-generated, with 20 to 50 billion devices fueling that growth.

 Another exciting aspect of Dynamics 365 Azure IoT suite is that it gives the opportunity for manufacturers to connect directly with customers and break down communication barriers between salespeople and service representatives, engineers, production/warehouse workers, and delivery drivers.
 By collaborating across organizational boundaries, manufacturers can engage customers throughout manufacturing in a 1:1 relationship.